28vishnu/fullstackopen/part0/README.md

 ## Exercise 0.5: Single Page App Diagram

-[cite_start]This diagram shows the sequence of requests when a user first visits the Single Page App (SPA) version of the notes tool[cite: 1973].
+This diagram shows the sequence of requests when a user first visits the Single Page App (SPA) version of the notes tool.

 ```mermaid
 sequenceDiagram